jonkingseestheworld/jonkingseestheworld/README.md

 ![](img/profile_banner.png)
 # Hi there 👋

 I am a research and data scientist, with a keen interest in addressing and solving real-life questions using R/Python programming and statistical analysis techniques.
-Currently I am working with a life science research group by day.

 I enjoy doing things that require creativity and problem solving.